Pennsylvania

 A. Sealing of convictions and non-convictions (“order for limited access”)

 In 2015 Pennsylvania for the first time authorized its courts to limit public access to misdemeanors and ungraded offenses through “orders for limited access.”
-In 2018, this court-ordered sealing authority was expanded, and additional authority making sealing automatic for certain offenses was enacted.
-In 2023, sealing was for the first time extended to some minor felonies, extending relief to low-level drug offenses and non-violent property crimes, with up to two drug felonies authorized for clean slate automatic sealing.
+In 2018, this court-ordered sealing authority was expanded, and additional authority made sealing automatic for certain misdemeanors and non-conviction records was enacted.
+In 2023, sealing by petition was for the first time extended to some minor felonies, extending relief to low-level drug offenses and non-violent property crimes, with up to two drug felonies authorized for clean slate automatic sealing.

 1. Sealing by petition of non-violent felonies